 13. Katerina Sedlackova

-The work defines the creative principles of Michel Butor´s less known texts based on experiment, poetizing and interaction with fine arts.
-Based on analysis of hundreds of texts and art resources, it concentrates on the five part cycle Illustrations as the focus of the Butor´s most important creative techniques: intertextuality, dealing in the innovating way with citations and rewriting not only of other author´s texts but especially of his owns ones, and intermediality, based on an interaction of fine arts and literature when Butor transposing aesthetical effect provoked by the art work into poetic language.
-This poetic language becomes textual equivalent of colours and shapes by emphasizing the physical aspect of the language in continuity of Mallarmé´s tradition.
+This study defines the creative principles of Michel Butor´s lesser known texts, based on experiment, poetizing and interaction with fine arts.
+Based on analysis of hundreds of texts and art resources, it concentrates on the five part cycle, Illustrations, as the focus of Butor´s most important creative techniques.
+Butor uses intertextuality to create an innovative way of using citations and to rewrite not only other authors’ texts but especially his own texts.
+He also uses intermediality, based on an interaction between fine arts and literature with Butor transposing aesthetic effects, provoked by the art work, into poetic language.
+This poetic language becomes the textual equivalent of colours and shapes by emphasizing the physical aspect of the language in continuity of Mallarmé´s tradition.

-Analysis and theoretical treatise are put in the large context of Butor´s writings with emphasis on theoretical issues and continuity through his entire work.
+Analysis and theoretical treatise are discussed in the larger context of Butor´s writings with emphasis on theoretical issues and continuity through his entire work.

 14. Marek Mihai Abraham